So, you’re moving ahead with a new ERP implementation. At the same time, you want to get your e-commerce project set up as soon as possible.

 Downsides of going live with your ERP and e-commerce at the same time

-Running an ERP implementation alongside the implementation of an e-commerce platform isn’t all sunshine and rainbows – it involves hard work.
-Some hurdles to consider include:
+Running an ERP implementation alongside the implementation of an e-commerce platform isn’t all sunshine and rainbows – some hurdles to consider include:

 As the length of an ERP implementation can take anywhere from a few months to a few years depending on your business complexity, priorities can shift during this time.
 It can therefore become unclear which project to focus on.
 Multiple stakeholders working on different projects within the same ERP environment can cause conflicts.